CyberP1ngu/TLG_Blender_Importer/Readme.md

 ## Requirements

-Blender: Version 4.5 or newer (might works on older version too).
+Blender: Version 4.5 or newer (might work on older versions too).

 GNF to DDS Converter: You must have a copy of [\_\_From_GNF_To_DDS_DXT5__GFDLibrary_.exe](https://github.com/JADERLINK/ImageConvert/tree/main) or a similar GNF-to-DDS conversion tool.
 The add-on calls this executable to convert textures on the fly.